 - Do I continue to pay my creditors during the interim period before the program begins?

 We recommend that you keep all accounts current or continue making payments until the debt management agreement is officially activated with Take Charge America.

 - What should I do if my creditors call during the Debt Management Plan process?

 Prior to enrolling in a debt management plan, explain to your creditors that you plan to take part in the program.
 Once enrolled, you can refer all creditor inquires to Take Charge America.

-- Can secured loans and IRS payments be included in a Debt Management Plan?
+- Can secured loans, student loans, payday loans or IRS payments be included in a Debt Management Plan?

 - How long will it take to pay off my debt while enrolled in a Debt Management Plan?

 Every situation is unique.
 The length of the plan will depend on a number of factors such as accuracy of creditor balances, finance charges and any debt added to the program at a later date.
 Most clients on debt management plans are able to pay off their enrolled credit card debt in five years or less.